eventcore/profile-data-center/api-documentation/profileschema/patchevent.md

 **Condition** : User is authorized, but edits to profile schema will generate data conflicts.
 Summary of conflicts and verification token is presented in the response.

+**Result** : Summary of conflicts and verification token is presented in the response. *OVERRIDE: Request can be resubmitted with the verification token value in the header*

 **Code** : `409 CONFLICT`

 **Content example** :